 ATM on Manali – Leh Highway

-For a detailed description on the major places on Manali – Leh Highway including the distance between them and their respective altitudes, please refer the article on following link: Places on Manali – Leh Highway | A Detailed Description
+For a detailed description of the major places to visit on Manali Leh Highway including the distance between them and their respective altitudes, please refer to the article Places on Manali – Leh Highway | A Detailed Description

 Summarized View of Facilities or Amenities on Manali – Leh Highway

-|Hotel / Guest Houses||Khoksar, Sissu, Gondla, Patseo, Tandi, Keylong (Many options), Jispa, Upshi|
+|Hotel / Guest Houses||Khoksar, Sissu, Gondola, Patseo, Tandi, Keylong (Many options), Jispa, Upshi|

-|Tents / Camps(Dhaba / Swiss / Normal)||Marhi, Jispa, Darcha, Zingzing Bar, Bharatpur, Sarchu (Many options), Pang|
+|Tents / Camps(Dhaba / Swiss / Normal)||Jispa, Darcha, Zingzing Bar, Bharatpur, Sarchu (Many options), Pang|

-|Food / Beverages||Marhi, Rohtang Pass, Khoksar, Sissu, Keylong, Jispa, Darcha, Deepak Tal, Zingzing Bar, Bharatpur, Sarchu, Pang, Rumste, Upshi|
+|Food / Beverages||Marhi, Khoksar, Sissu, Keylong, Jispa, Darcha, Deepak Tal, Zingzing Bar, Bharatpur, Sarchu, Pang, Rumste, Upshi|

 |Diesel / Petrol Pumps||Tandi (107 KMs from Manali), Karu (36 KMs from Leh)|